Pacific Coast Photo Gallery: The Wrong Way Home

 AND - as of this week there’s also now an audio interview about the trip, thanks to the excellent Airheads 247 Podcast.

-Until then, here are a smattering of favorite photos from the trip.
+And below is a smattering of favorite photos from the trip.